mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

     Molly:– No I’ve not saved it.
     Sonia:– Save there. (points to relevant button on screen)

-The full exchange sees Molly cultivating a sense of ownership over the graphical element that she has created.
+We can see Molly cultivating a sense of ownership over the graphical element that she has created.
 There is also the development of a growing sense of competency in this area of asset design.
 She notes she is an "expert pixel".
 The growing mastering in this area also seems to help drive motivation to complete the next challenge.
 This ownership also appears to drives another technical process that of saving work.
 Or rather the identification with the work pushes her fellow parent to preserve her work to prevent a repeat of losing work previously which she had just shared.
 See fuller extract in Appendix 4.x

 The aspect of pattern completion driving technical process adoption is explored in the next chapter.